James Dasaolu: 2012

 Dasaolu was selected by UK Athletics for the 100 metres at the 2012 Olympics.
 He set a season's best time of 10.13 in his heat, finishing third behind winner Usain Bolt to qualify for the semi-finals.
 He finished seventh in his semi-final with a time of 10.18.

 2013

 He began 2013 by winning a silver medal at the 2013 European Athletics Indoor Championships in the 60 metres, running a personal best of 6.48 seconds in the final, finishing centimetres behind champion Jimmy Vicaut.
 On 13 July at the British trials, Dasaolu ran a personal best of 9.91, the second fastest time ever by a Briton behind Linford Christie.
-He was selected as a member of the British squad for the 2013 World Championships in Athletics for the 100 metres and 4 x 100 metres relay.
+He was selected as a member of the British squad for the 2013 World Championships in Athletics for the 100 metres and 4 × 100 metres relay.
 In the 100 metres Dasaolu advanced from the heats as a fastest loser before setting a time of 9.97 in the semi-final to qualify for a world-level final for the first time, where he finished in eighth with a time of 10.21.